atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 NOAA OISST v2
 ~~~~~~~~~~~~~

-There are no product/level definition for this dataset
+There are no product/level definition for this dataset.

 * Sea Surface Temperature (``sst``)
 * Sea Surface Temperature Anomaly (``sst_anom``)